 But while civil plaintiffs’ attorneys have been filing defamation cases for ages, “defamation law” as such has never really been a dedicated area of practice like bankruptcy, intellectual property, or criminal defense.
 In other words, traditionally, attorneys have not specialized or focused their practices in defamation.

-The most common reputational threat we deal with in plaintiffs’-side practice is some form of false claim being published about our clients on social media.
-We also frequently encounter cases where a client is the subject of unfavorable press coverage, typically online, in a manner that generates adverse Google search results for the person’s name or business.
+The most common type of defamation we deal with occurrs on social media.
+We also frequently encounter cases where a person or business is has received unfavorable press coverage that generates harmful Google search results.
 Other threats we typically encounter are doxxing, review bombing, and cyberstalking.

 It is important to understand that the practice of defamation law does not just mean filing (or defending) defamation lawsuits.
 In fact, litigation is only one part of what we do.
 In many cases, we are able to resolve matters in pre-litigation, meaning without the need to go to court.
-Although we litigate many of our cases, resolving cases in pre-litigation, where possible, saves time and money for our clients and eases litigation burdens on the court system and the taxpayers.
+Although we litigate many of our cases, resolving cases in pre-litigation, where possible, saves time and money for our clients and eases litigation burdens on taxpayers and the court system.

 If you have a defamation matter, or if your reputation is under attack, contact LATE NIGHT LAW to discuss your options with a defamation attorney, at (505) 225-2623.
 We are licensed in the state of Washington, and in New Mexico.